 Five-alarm fire in Great Neck leads to evacuations

-A fire that started in a strip of stores on Cutter Mill Road in Great Neck spread to adjacent residences, leading to the evacuation of nearby buildings with people inside, according to the Nassau County Police Department.
+A fire that started in a strip of stores on Cutter Mill Road in Great Neck spread to adjacent residences, leading to the evacuation 12 people in nearby homes, authorities said.

-The fire, at about 3:30 p.m. between 7 Cutter Mill Road and 15 Cutter Mill Road, was out as of 7:35 p.m., according to Officer Craig Beatty, a Nassau police spokesman.
+The fire, at about 3:30 p.m. between 7 Cutter Mill Rd. and 15 Cutter Mill Rd., was out as of 7:35 p.m., according to Officer Craig Beatty, a Nassau County police spokesman.

+According to Great Neck fire department dispatcher Frank Wakely, the cause is to be determined by the fire marshal but the initial call came over as a brush fire that spread to the building.
+It was brought under control about 7:45 p.m., he said.

+The vicinity of the fire includes a mail store and a restaurant, he said.

+Ten adults and two children from nearby homes were evacuated due to water and smoke damage, Wakely said.

-Video at the scene shows a smokey intersection. firefighters dragging hoses into place and others shooting water onto buildings from a ladder.
+Video at the scene shows a smoky intersection. firefighters dragging hoses into place and others shooting water onto buildings from a ladder.

 Calls to nearby buildings were not answered.